levimaaia/emailler/README-email.md

 #### Plain Text View `T)op`

 Here the selected message is shown in plain text.
-This is the default view mode, when selecting a message from the email summary with `RET`.
+This is the default view mode, when selecting a message from the email summary with `Return`.
 In this particular case, we can see that the email is encoded in *Quoted-Printable* format (the `=` signs at the end of each line are a give away).

 <p align="center"><img src="img/email-plain-1.png" alt="Page 1 Plain Text" height="400px"></p>